Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Common Arguments Supporting Tithing for New Testament Christians

-Those who believe tithing does apply to new covenant believers make several main arguments:
+Those who believe tithing applies to new covenant believers make several main arguments for it:

-7. Practical benefits – Churches that teach tithing tend to have sufficient finances to fund their ministries, buildings, and staff.
+7. Practical benefits: Churches that teach tithing usually have enough money to fund their ministries, buildings, and staff.
 It is a very workable model.

 5 Thoughts on Applying Tithing as New Testament Believers

-I encourage you to study the Bible, pray, and decide your own conviction on this topic.
+I encourage you to study the Bible, pray, and decide on your own convictions on this topic.
 Here are a few final thoughts I find helpful:

 - The New Testament ideal is regular, generous, voluntary giving to support gospel ministry.
 This does not limit you to a tenth.